Nyerguds/MobiusMapEditor/README.md

 * The preview selection in the Steam publish dialog will now open in the correct folder.
 * The preview rendered for singleplayer maps for the Steam publish (which is not used by default) will show all map contents.
 * Removed crater types CR2 to CR6; they don't work correctly in either game and will just show the smallest size of CR1.
 Any craters of other types encountered on map load will now be converted to CR1.
-* The Teamtypes dialog no longer uses data grids for its teams and orders.
+* The teamtypes dialog no longer uses data grids for its teams and orders.
 * The controls of the orders now correctly adapt to the types of each order, giving dropdowns for special choices lists and for waypoints.
-* The waypoints that can be selected for an RA Teamtype now correctly start from -1 as "(none)".
+* The waypoints that can be selected for an RA teamtype now correctly start from -1 as "(none)".
 * Fixed colour of "Special" in RA to have the same colour as Spain.
 * Trigger Events and Actions retained their argument data when changing their type, meaning the UI would pick the equivalent data on whatever list or control popped up for the new type.
 This has been fixed.
 * RA triggers now show human-readable data for the Event and Action arguments.
-* The editor no longer locks up when the Triggers dialog shows an empty list of Teamtypes or Triggers because none were made yet.
+* The editor no longer locks up when the triggers dialog shows an empty list of teamtypes or triggers because none were made yet.
 * Removed Aircraft section handling from TD.
 * Like walls, overlay placement and removing can now be dragged to affect multiple cells.
 * All waypoint will now be shown with their coordinates.